 BYOD service is exactly what it sounds like—a service which allows employees to utilize their own devices (smartphones, tablets, etc.) for work purposes.
-In doing so, users connect to the business’s network and are fit with full functionality of the phone system.
+In doing so, users connect to the business’s network and are fit with full functionality of the office phone system.
 In providing users with this level of functionality and flexibility, BYOD has churned a mentality of ‘anywhere, anytime, anyone’ amongst users—meaning users want to be able to communicate anywhere from any device/any application at any time.
 BYOD allows for users to communicate in a number of different ways.
 In using the solution, employees use their own devices, meaning they can use a number of different communications tools—i.e. voice, IM, chat, etc. As these applications are readily available with BYOD, many users now expect this range of functionality from Call Center solutions.

 As such, many providers have sought to account for these wants by including various communicative functionalities (voice, email, messaging, etc.) in a single application.
 While this sounds a bit harrowing, Call Centers would do well to unify these functionalities under one banner application—i.e. Unified Communications.
 UC services typically include real time services such as IM, presence information, telephony, video conferencing, data sharing, and more.
 That being said, many businesses would stand to benefit from UC; however, the lack of simplicity and uniformity make it hard to implement.
 As stated above, the BYOD mentality has lead users towards wanting a broad set of functionalities/applications.
 If Call Centers were able to offer functionalities similar to UC solutions, they would undoubtedly increase their appeal and viability.